WDI-SEA/notes/05-node-express/express-sequelize/many-to-many.md

 In order to associate pets to toys in a many to many fashion, you will need to update the associations on the pets and toys.

 Many to many associations use the `belongsToMany` sequelize method, which takes a second options argument.
-Use the `through` option to indicate the name of the join model (in this case, `petToys`).
+Use the `through` option to indicate the name of the join model (in this case, `pets_toys`).

 ### pet.js